dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 });
 ```

 These lines are the key to allowing the projector to coordinate between the virtual DOM and the rendered HTML that the user sees.
-The first line creates a class that registers the `HelloWorld` widget as the root of the application, making it aware of the Dojo 2 application.
+The first line creates a class that registers the `APP` widget as the root of the application, making it aware of the Dojo 2 application.
 An instance is then created and its `append` method is used to make the projector aware of the HTML document.

 Whenever a Dojo 2 application needs to update the view, it informs the projector.
 The projector does not immediately re-render the page, however.
 Instead, it registers a render request with the application via the window's [requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) method.
 This method allows the application to delay updating the DOM until the browser is ready to re-render the page.
 By doing this update operations can be grouped together which improves rendering performance.
 When the window re-renders the page, the application's current virtual DOM is used to determine what updates need to be made in a single operation.
 This allows the application to update the virtual DOM as often as required without the risk of reducing the application's responsiveness.